pulumi/docs/content/blog/enforcing-and-automatically-tagging-aws-resources/index.md

 ### Applying Tags Enforcement in the SaaS Console

-It's nice to be able to use the CLI for this &mdash; and all of that is available in open source and no matter whether you're using the SaaS or not.
+It's nice to be able to use the CLI for this &mdash; and all of that is available in open source, no matter whether you're using the SaaS or not.
 However, it requires manually distributing policy packs and remembering to pass `--policy-pack` with the right configuration for every update.

 The Pulumi Enterprise SaaS console lets you manage policy packs and apply them to your organization's stacks in a central way &mdash; and then every update that the pack is applied to automatically runs the policy checks.
 Let's give it a try.